 3.18 Student Union Patio

-The area defined by Bronco Circle to the east, the Student Union Building to the south, Theater Lane to the west and the Intramural Field to the north.
+The area defined by Bronco Circle to the east, the Student Union Building to the south, Theater Lane to the west and the grass Intramural Field to the north.

 3.19 University Community